peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-17 Make Your Mama Sad Type.md

 	- Lysanderoth asks what's in it for us if we listen to him, and Priest says it will save our soul from being forced through a needle and drank by a eldritch snake
 - The Priest is severely weakened after a second blast of Sunbeam from Oz
 	- She Disintegrates the Priest, leaving nothing behind
-- Hymn sits crossed-legged on the ground, reveals the eye tattoos on each palm, holds them out, offers the nail to [[Lore/The Hanged God\|The Hanged God]], and asks if it's right and if the curse can be removed now
+- Hymn sits crossed-legged on the ground, pulls off the gloves they always wear and reveals their eye tattoos on each palm, holds them out, offers the nail to [[Lore/The Hanged God\|The Hanged God]], and asks if it's right and if the curse can be removed now
 		- Hymn tentatively pricks their finger on it
 	- The ring falls off the finger and writhes like a dying worm while shrieking; knocking everyone but Oz unconscious